Ansar al-Sham

-Kata'ib Ansar al-Sham (كتائب أنصار الشام, Supporters of the Levant Battalions) is an armed Sunni Islamist rebel group active in the Syrian Civil War, mainly fighting against Syrian government forces.
+Kata'ib Ansar al-Sham (كتائب أنصار الشام, Supporters of the Levant Brigades) is an armed Sunni Islamist rebel group active in the Syrian Civil War, mainly fighting against Syrian government forces.

 Background

 Founded in September 2012 by a Latakian veteran of the Soviet–Afghan War known as Abu Omar al-Jamil, Ansar al-Sham brought together a wide range of mostly Syrian fighters in northern Latakia Governorate on a conservative Sunni Islamist platform.
-The group's military leader is a Chechen known as Abu Musa al-Shishani.
+The group's military leader is a Chechen known as Abu Musa al Shishani.
 As of March 2014, Ansar al-Sham fighters each receive a $60 salary every month.
 The group primary recruits local Syrians but is also open to foreign fighters willing to join the group, most of its members have been described as a mix of Syrian Army defectors, shopkeepers, and farmers.
 The group also allegedly received funding from Saudi Arabia, however in 2015 Saudi Arabia considered listing the group as a terrorist organization.
 During the 2014 Latakia offensive the Free Syrian Army reportedly gave the group $500,000 to support the group.